Updated: 04/03/2007

 If you already have an Entivity WinPLC in your possession, you can simply use the WinPLC Workbench (one of the management utilities we provide with our WinPLC SDK) to load the WinCE-Only runtime and you're ready to go.
 You can always reload the Entivity runtime image if you find that you don't want to continue working with your own Visual C/C++ programs.

 If you don't have a "donor" WinPLC to work with, we can sell you an H2-WPLC3.
 This WinPLC has a 100mHz CPU, one onboard serial port (rs-232) and one 10Base-T Ethernet port.
-It has 8Mb or RAM for user programs, and 8Mb of ROM FLASH file system used for storing the operating system and user created programs.
+It has 8Mb of RAM for running user programs, and 8Mb of ROM FLASH file system used for storing the operating system and user created programs.
 The price for this WinPLC is $549.

 We do ask that you sign a beta test agreement with us to pursue this path.
 If you're interested in signing up, we want to talk to you.
 We'd like to get a feel for your application so that we can see if it's a good fit for what we have available.